AlexanderSix/cuhackit-laravel/README.md

 ```

 4. You're probably ready by now to get up and running with this framework!
 Try it out!
 Open up your web browser of choice and navigate to http://cuhackit.localhost!

+**NOTE:** If this won't work, try navigating to `localhost:8000` in your browser--if the Laravel page doesn't appear, you most likely have an error in your `Homestead.yaml` file.